Parkinson's disease: Classification and terminology

-Parkinson's disease (PD) is a neurodegenerative disease affecting both the central and peripheral nervous systems, characterized by the loss of dopamine-producing neurons in the substantia nigra region of the brain.
+Parkinson's disease is a neurodegenerative disease affecting both the central and peripheral nervous systems, characterized by the loss of dopamine-producing neurons in the substantia nigra region of the brain.
 It is classified as a synucleinopathy due to the abnormal accumulation of the protein alpha-synuclein, which aggregates into Lewy bodies within affected neurons.

-The loss of dopamine-producing neurons in the substantia nigra causes movement abnormalities, leading to Parkinson's further categorization as a movement disorder.
-In 30% of cases, disease progression leads to the cognitive decline, resulting in Parkinson's disease dementia (PDD).
+The loss of dopamine-producing neurons in the substantia nigra causes movement abnormalities, leading to the categorization of Parkinson's as a movement disorder.
+In 30% of those with PD, disease progression leads to cognitive decline, resulting in Parkinson's disease dementia (PDD).
 Alongside dementia with Lewy bodies, PDD is one of the two subtypes of Lewy body dementia.

-The four cardinal motor symptoms of Parkinson's—bradykinesia (slowed movements), postural instability, rigidity, and tremor—are called parkinsonism.
-These four symptoms are not exclusive to Parkinson's and can occur in many other conditions, including HIV infection and recreational drug use.
+The four cardinal motor symptoms of Parkinson's—slowed movements (bradykinesia), postural instability, rigidity, and tremor—are called parkinsonism.
+Parkinsonism is not exclusive to Parkinson's disease and can occur in other conditions, including HIV infection and recreational drug use.
 Neurodegenerative diseases that feature parkinsonism, but have distinct differences are grouped under the umbrella of Parkinson-plus syndromes, or alternatively, atypical parkinsonian disorders.
-PD can be attributed to genetic factors, but most cases are idiopathic, with no clearly identifiable cause.

 Signs and symptoms

-A wide spectrum of motor and non-motor symptoms appears in Parkinson's disease.